 - Lastly culminating at the Fall Leaders Meeting (FLM) in October where final objectives and budget drafts are presented to the Executive Board for approval.

 The SLM also provided an excellent opportunity for staff leads to provide updates on progress made to date in 2015 toward goal achievement.
 In order to achieve ISA’s five overarching strategic goals (Data, Content, Coolest Delivery, Cybersecurity, and Advocacy), progress must be made toward attaining several “sub goals.”
 Each staff lead formally restated these sub-goals and highlighted progress to date toward reaching them.
 In addition, an average completion percentage across all sub-goals was determined.
-Click here to view (in PDFs) the progress achieved to date on all five ISA goals and download the corresponding PowerPoint presentations delivered by staff leads at the SLM.

 It’s important to note that progress is not expected to be linear for each of the outlined objectives.
 I mention that because the staff leads are managing to a detailed project plan that factor in dependencies, task owners, resource requirements and other parameters.